EleotleCram/jshamcrest/doc/custom_matcher.rst

 But wouldn't it be simpler if we just use the :meth:`JsHamcrest.Matchers.equalTo` matcher?
 Let's see an example::

+    // Output: Expected equal to 42: Success assertThat(42, equalTo(42));

-    // Expected equal to 42 but was 10
+    // Output: Expected equal to 42 but was 10
     assertThat(10, equalTo(42));

-    // Expected equal to 42: Success
-    assertThat(42, equalTo(42));

 At the end, the result is the same.
 The only downside though is that we lose